alicemunsal/dohex/DoHex.md

 #### Component Communication

-We can have hexagonal architecture wrapped inside the component.
+We can develop each component using Hexagonal Architecture.

 Direct component communication graph.
 Nothing wrong I2C, modbus, canbus for explaning eventbus